-For information about how to use the \$QIO service for network operations, refer to the DECnet for OpenVMS Networking Manual.
+For information about how to use the \$QIO service for network operations, see the DECnet for OpenVMS Networking Manual.

 LOG_IO or PHY_IO is required, depending upon the device type and the requested operation.
 DIAGNOSE is required to issue a \$QIO with an associated diagnostic buffer.
 In addition, read or write access is generally required for the device.
-For more information, refer to the HP OpenVMS Guide to System Security.
+For more information, see the HP OpenVMS Guide to System Security.